COVID-19: FG, states, World Bank brainstorm on inclusive economic recovery agenda

-To mitigate the impact of COVID-19 on infrastructure, MSMEs and vulnerable Nigerians, critical stakeholders at a two-day retreat converged to evolved strategies for transparency and competence in distribution of emergency intervention funds.
+To mitigate the impact of COVID-19 on infrastructure, MSMEs and vulnerable Nigerians, critical stakeholder converged at a two-day retreat to evolve strategies for transparency and competence in the distribution of emergency intervention funds.

 The retreat for members of the Federal COVID-19 Action Recovery and Economic Stimulus (CARES) Steering Committee was organised by the Federal Ministry of Finance, Budget and National Planning in Lagos.